- Corporate College Announces Summer 2017 Classes

 - Patient Care Technicians are in demand!
 Apply now for the July class.

-As Associate Vice Chancellor for St. Louis Community College’s Workforce Solutions Group I recognize that the College plays a unique role in helping our region meet some of our most persistent economic challenges.
-In that role we are pleased to present the 2015 State of St. Louis Workforce Report.
+As Associate Vice Chancellor for St. Louis Community College’s Workforce Solutions Group I recognize and support the critical role that the College plays in preparing the skilled workforce that our region needs to move forward in a complex and changing economic environment.
+As part of our contribution to the region in addressing that challenge we are pleased to present the 2016 State of St. Louis Workforce Report.

 Each year since 2009 the College and its research partners have tracked the recovery and growth of our region’s workforce, as well as its continuing challenges, through the research and production of this report.
 It has provided timely and critical workforce intelligence that has helped St. Louis Community College respond to the needs of our students and employer partners.
 We also believe that it has provided valuable information to the region’s many public, private and community based organizations who are struggling to prepare or acquire the skilled workforce necessary to drive our economy forward.

 I would greatly appreciate your help in continuing this conversation in the community, specifically in your circles of influence.
-If you see fit, please share the report with your personal and professional networks, or take part in the ongoing discussion about workforce training online at our blog and news site http://workforcesolutions.stlcc.edu/.
+Please share the report with your personal and professional networks, or take part in the ongoing discussion about workforce training online at our blog and news site http://workforcesolutions.stlcc.edu/.